The creativity of author, designer, broadcaster Ben Arogundade

-5,400.
-THAT IS THE STAGGERING number of global Internet users that type the question, “Is Mariah Carey black?” into the browsers of their electronic devices every month.
-That adds up to 65,000 searches per year.
-Meanwhile, another 1,500 fans a month also also ask whether the music star and former American Idol judge is white or of mixed race.
-Altogether, over 100,000 people per year ask a range of such questions about the singer's ethnicity, race, nationality and background.
+6,000.
+THAT IS THE NUMBER of global Internet users that type the question, “Is Mariah Carey black?” into the browsers of their electronic devices every month.
+That adds up to over 70,000 searches per year.
+Meanwhile, another 1,500 fans a month also also ask whether Mariah Carey is white or of mixed race.
+Altogether, over 100,000 people per year ask a range of such questions about the singer's ethnicity, race, nationality and her parent’s ethnic background.

-ETHNICITY AND GENEALOGY Questions about the 43-year-old recording artist’s ethnicity and genealogy have trailed her throughout her career.
+Questions about the recording artist’s ethnicity and heritage have trailed her throughout her career.
 When Carey first came to prominence as a singer her record company were accused of concealing her true ethnicity, preferring instead to sell her as a potentially more lucrative white crossover artist.
 For years the press described the singer purely as Caucasian.
 Writer Nelson George even referred to her as “a white girl who can sing”.
 Aesthetically, this assumption did not seem out of place, as Carey's skin is pale, and her hair is naturally straight.

-MARIAH CAREY'S CHILDHOOD In truth, Mariah Carey's family history and background are diverse.
+In truth, Mariah Carey's family history and parents background are diverse.
 Her late father, Alfred Roy Carey, was an aeronautical engineer of Venezuelan heritage, while her mother Patricia Hickey is of Irish American ancestry.

 Nevertheless, questions about Carey's ethnicity and genealogy refused to dissipate.
 10 years later, on US talk show Lopez Tonight, she was asked yet again what colour she was — to which she replied, “In this country, black.”